Fear grips U.S. Muslim college students after Trump proposal

 The Dec.
 2 attack in San Bernardino, which left 14 people dead and 21 wounded, came 2-1/2 years after a pair of ethnic Chechen brothers inspired by al Qaeda's militant Islamist ideology killed three people and injured about 260 with a pair of homemade pressure cooker bombs at the Boston Marathon and the des.

-Muslims have long been viewed unfavorably by many Americans, particularly since the Sept.
+Muslims have long been viewed unfavourably by many Americans, particularly since the Sept.
 11, 2001 attacks.

 A Pew Research Center poll last year found that U.S. residents rated Muslims lowest among believers in seven major world religions.
 The poll found that young people aged 18 to 29 had a slightly more positive view of Muslims compared with the broader population.